 - Better uniformity – the electrons have a linear uniform earth return with no drift during target life

-- Lower stress – films deposited with the AA present display much reduced internal stress
+- Lower stress – films deposited with the AA and pulsed or AC power modes present much reduced internal stress and the substrate bombardment cycles between positive and negative

 AC reactive processes with Active Anodes